FatimaALzahrani/Sentiment-analysis-Chabot/README.md

 They can be implemented through different technologies, including rule based systems, retrieval-based models, and generative models.

 ##  * Why we need Chatbots?
-### - Cost and Time Efficiency: Unlike humans, chatbots can operate 24/7, providing round-the-clock support and instant responses.
+**- Cost and Time Efficiency:** Unlike humans, chatbots can operate 24/7, providing round-the-clock support and instant responses.
 They can handle multiple conversations simultaneously, ensuring efficient and timely interactions.
-### - Affordable Development: With technological advancements, various development tools haveemerged, making it easier and more cost-effective to create and integrate chatbots.
+**- Affordable Development:** With technological advancements, various development tools haveemerged, making it easier and more cost-effective to create and integrate chatbots.
 Businesses can invest a relatively small amount and achieve significant benefits.
-### - Human-like Interactions: Modern chatbots are equipped with text-to-speech technology, enabling them to communicate in a more human-like manner.
+**- Human-like Interactions:** Modern chatbots are equipped with text-to-speech technology, enabling them to communicate in a more human-like manner.
 This enhances user experience, as it feels like interacting with a real person on the other side.
-### - Business Branding: Chatbots play a crucial role in modern business strategies, including advertising, branding, and customer engagement.
+**- Business Branding:** Chatbots play a crucial role in modern business strategies, including advertising, branding, and customer engagement.
 They can promote products and services, provide daily updates, and create a personalized and engaging experience for users.

 ##  * Type of Chatbots
-### - Rule-based chatbots : operate based on predefined rules and patterns.
+**- Rule-based chatbots :** operate based on predefined rules and patterns.
 These chatbots are trained using machine learning models on user intents and corresponding responses.
 When a user interacts with the chatbot, it analyzes their input and matches it with predefined rules to determine the intent and provide an appropriate response.
-### = Self-learning chatbots : are designed to continuously improve their performance and understanding of user intents without explicit programming.
+**- Self-learning chatbots :** are designed to continuously improve their performance and understanding of user intents without explicit programming.
 These chatbots utilize advanced technologies such as machine learning, deep learning, and natural language processing (NLP) to learn from user interactions and adapt their responses over time.
 Self-learning chatbots can autonomously identify user intents and provide more accurate and personalized responses

  <hr>